ztratar/zachtratar.com/collections/_posts/2020-4-28-introducing-billionaire-board.markdown

 And it all starts with a focus on [COVID-19](https://billionaireboard.com/causes/covid-19).

-As the first pieces of the site were coming together, the coronavirus began to spread across the global and everything got quite a lot more real.
-While Governments proved too slow to solve the problem ahead-of-time, the first reports of Billionaires buying masks for hospitals came out.
+As the first pieces of the site were coming together, the coronavirus began to spread across the globe.
+While Governments proved too slow to solve the problem ahead of time, the first reports of Billionaires buying masks for hospitals came out.
 Then, as federal relief responses were stuck in Congress, some Billionaires began funding ventilator manufacturing and vaccine development.
-Lastly, as of today, it's incredible to say that the world's Billionaires have funded more COVID-19 scientific research than the CDC and NIH combined.
+Lastly, as of today, it's incredible to say that the world's Billionaires have funded as much COVID-19 scientific research [as the federal grant system](https://www.nbcbayarea.com/news/coronavirus/where-is-your-money-going-investigative-unit-tracks-federal-covid-19-spending/2274950/).

 This is not to say that Billionaires are “the solution” — just that they are already a major part of it, and clearly want to help.
 I believe that’s worth embracing and amplifying.